rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/DipsForCrudites.rst

 - Combine all ingredients in medium bowl until smooth and creamy.
-Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavors are blended, at least 1 hour; serve cold with crudités.
+Transfer dip to serving bowl, cover with plastic wrap, and refrigerate until flavors are blended, at least 1 hour; serve cold with crudites.
 (Can be refrigerated in airtight container for up to 2 days.)

 Caesar Dip with Parmesan and Anchovies